yespbs/Attire/_pages/docs.md

 Set the ```assets``` folder with writable permissions.

-	sudo chmod -R 777 assets/
+	sudo chmod 777 /path/to/public/assets/

 ---

-#Getting started
+##Getting started

-Like the [Twig basics](http://twig.sensiolabs.org/doc/api.html), Attire uses a central object called the environment.
+Attire uses a central object called the environment exactly like [Twig](http://twig.sensiolabs.org/doc/api.html).
 Instances of this class are used to store the configuration and extensions, and are used to load templates from the file system or other locations.

 This is the simplest way to configure Attire to load templates for your application:

 {% highlight PHP startinline %}
 $this->load->library('attire/attire');

-$this->attire->set_loader('filesystem');
+$this->attire->set_loader('filesystem','path/to/templates/');
 $this->attire->set_environment(array(
 	'cache' => '/path/to/compilation_cache',
 ));